tabbykatz/100-days-of-code/r1-log.md

  I think I might be addicted to algorithms.
 Halp?!
 ### day 20/99
  Missed another day of logging 100 days.
 But did work on the airbnb clone after breaking and fixing my VM.
+### day 21/99
+ days like this one really shake me. will I always be wrangling with jank, trying desperately to fix it, confronting my own inadequate understandings?
+ Then there are days I feel confident: I am learning, even if that is not happening as quickly as I'd like.